MITHaystack/digital_rf/README.rst

 The Digital RF project encompasses a standardized HDF5 format for reading and writing of radio frequency data and the software for doing so.
 The format is designed to be self-documenting for data archive and to allow rapid random access for data processing.
 For details on the format, refer to the 'documents' directory in the source tree.

-This suite of software includes libraries for reading and writing data in the Digital RF HDF5 format in C (``libdigital_rf``) and Python (``digital_rf``), with optional interfaces for GNU Radio (``gr_drf``) and MATLAB.
+This suite of software includes libraries for reading and writing data in the Digital RF HDF5 format in C (``libdigital_rf``), Python (``digital_rf``) with blocks for GNU Radio (``gr_digital_rf``), and MATLAB.
 It also contains the `thor` UHD radio recorder script, Python tools for managing and processing Digital RF data, example scripts that demonstrate basic usage, and example applications that encompass a complete data recording and processing chain for various use cases.

 Important Links